Buraktalhaa/react-learning-path/react/router-dom/README.md

 - [ ] Implementing the Login System using localStorage
 - [ ] If the user is logged in, allowing them to log out (localStorage)
 - [ ] If the user is logged in, allowing them to add products to favorites (localStorage)
+- [ ] If the user is logged in, can go to favorites page